BrokenSource/ShaderFlow/Readme.md

 # ⚖️ License

-**See [BrokenSource](https://github.com/BrokenSource/BrokenSource) Repository** for the License of the Code Assets, Projects and User Generated Content.
+**See [BrokenSource](https://github.com/BrokenSource/BrokenSource) Repository** for the License of the Code, Assets, Projects and User Generated Content.

 </div>